Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The starting amount is 1.
-This solves what the starting amount is.
+The first number is 1, which solves the problem of the starting amount.

 <br /><br />